-The draft Statement of Accounts was authorised for issue by the Director of Resources (as S151 Officer) on 22nd November 2022.
-Events taking place after this date that are reflected in the financial statements are as follows: Pension Fund restatement which was calculated in September 2022.
-Where events taking place before this date provided information about conditions existing at 31st March 2022, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+The draft Statement of Accounts was authorised for issue by the Director of Resources (as Chief Finance Officer) on November 2023.
+Events taking place after this date are not reflected in the financial statements.
+Where events taking place before this date provided information about conditions existing at 31st March 2023, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.